The most common HPV misconceptions

 53% of people don’t know if they’re eligible for the free HPV vaccine

 The HPV vaccine was brought into place in 2006, and is now offered to all children in Year 8.
-Two or three vaccinations are required depending on the recipient’s age, and are available free to anyone up to 25 years of age who missed the vaccine in school.
+Vaccinations are available free to anyone up to 25 years of age who missed the vaccine in school.

 After that age, you can still get the vaccine and it's worth getting it, but it might not be as effective.
 That’s because by then, you’ll likely have already been exposed to the virus.
 The vaccine is also available to men who have sex with other men, and high-risk transgender people, up to the age of 45.